MIROR, 2025

-“CRATOR” is a charged, visceral meditation on the duality of code-switching in the 21st century.
-Through thick impasto layers of black, white, and grey, the canvas simulates a surface constantly in flux—scraped, layered, and buried—hinting at a vibrant, unseen painting beneath.
-That obscured underlayer becomes a poignant metaphor for cultural authenticity: vivid but veiled.
+CRATOR is a charged, visceral meditation on the duality of code-switching in the 21st century.
+That obscured under-layer becomes a poignant metaphor for cultural authenticity: vivid but veiled.

 The textured gestures mimic the tension of adaptation, of constantly toggling between modes of speech, behaviour, or identity to fit into external frameworks.
 There’s a quiet violence to it—the way the surface suffocates what's underneath—yet the painting never fully erases the colour within.